 Digital downloads are much more manageable than bringing CDs, cassette tapes, eight tracks, or records.

-Don’t forget chargers, cables, a power pack, and an extension cord if you bring any electronics.
+If you bring electronics, remember to bring chargers, cables, a power pack, and an extension cord.

-Before packing, ensure that you have the correct cable and that it works; the same goes for chargers.
-Nothing is worse than wanting to take a photo of a stunning landscape to find out your phone is about to die because it did not charge.
+Before packing, ensure that you have the correct cable and that it works.
+The same goes for chargers.
+Nothing is worse than wanting to take a photo of a stunning landscape only to find out that your phone is about to die because it did not charge.

 It is cool to go old school!